 For any questions about using this site, contact Submittable’s customer support: email@example.com

-MTA Arts & Design seeks images of artists’ previous work to review in consideration for a new permanent Percent for Art project, in conjunction with renovation of White Plains Station in Westchester, to be fabricated in durable materials to be determined by MTA, such as mosaic and glass.
-An approved fabricator will be translating the final artwork design into the identified medium, therefore an artist’s prior experience, or lack thereof, with these materials will not be taken into consideration when reviewing images.
+MTA Arts & Design seeks images of artists’ previous work to review in consideration of new Percent for Art to be fabricated in durable materials to be determined by MTA, such as mosaic or other durable materials.
+An approved fabricator will translate the final artwork design into the identified medium, therefore an artist’s prior experience, or lack thereof, with these materials will not be taken into consideration when reviewing images.
 The locations are within the new LIRR terminal and concourse below Grand Central Terminal.

-Eligibility is based upon artistic merit as evidenced in previous work, artist’s exhibition history, awards, honors, and publications, and demonstrated proficiency and technical knowledge of the medium(s) in which the artist regularly works.
-Artists must be available to work in New York during the required design and construction period (2019 to 2020).
+Eligibility is based upon artistic merit as evidenced in previous work, exhibition history, awards, honors, and publica-tions, and demonstrated proficiency and technical knowledge of the medium(s) in which the artist regularly works.
+Artists must be available to work in New York during the required construction and installation period (2019 to 2022).

 Submit up to 20 images along with a short application form, a bio/CV, and brief artist statement.
 All artists interested in being considered for projects must apply through the online program at mtaarts.submittable.com.

 Submissions must be complete by 11:59pm EST on Tuesday, June 4, 2019.

 Review and download our Frequently Asked Questions, and direct any inquiries to MTA Arts & Design: firstname.lastname@example.org, or Submittable’s customer support: email@example.com.